GabbedT/ApogeoRV/Docs/Sphinx/general_architecture.rst

 General Architecture
 ====================

-ApogeoCore's architecture is designed to be exceptionally well balanced in terms of *performace / area / power* tradeoff.
+ApogeoRV's architecture is designed to be exceptionally well balanced in terms of *performace / area / power* tradeoff.
 By strategically selecting ISA and selecting the right microarchitectural choices, the initial priority target of low power and low area has been archieved.

 In the later paragraphs there is a description of every important architectural detail